Our passion for unique

 My trip to Sulawesi was a life-changing adventure and resulted in many more expeditions.
 These trips brought me to the most pristine and beautiful regions in the world.
 I was able to explore areas which were never explored before, stood on summits that were never visited by humans and found plant species new to science.
 Along the way I met people who live in harmony and peace with nature and met interesting people who share the same passion for the natural world with me.
 Some of them became really good friends.

-My strong passion for the natural world and plants resulted in degrees in agro- and biotechnology, nature conservation and botany.
+My strong passion for the natural world and plants resulted in degrees in agro- and biotechnology and plant breeding.
 I was able to work at Kew botanical gardens in London and research centers during my studies.

 About my nursery, Taerwe Tropicals

-By the end of 2016 my collection of plants had grown to a total of 4 small greenhouses.
-In total I had 75 m² of growing space available.
+By the end of 2016 my collection of plants had grown to 4 small greenhouses and had 75 m² of growing space available.
 I soon ran out of space.

 In 2019 I decided to start Taerwe Tropicals as a secondary occupation.
-In the same year I was able to acquire a much bigger greenhouse with 500 m² of available temperate growing space for the waterlilies, Sarracenia, Dionaea.
+In the same year I was able to acquire a much bigger greenhouse with 500 m² of available temperate growing space for the Sarracenia, Dionaea and other temperate genera.

-In 2020 I was able to build a highly automated brand new tropical greenhouse for Nepenthes and Heliamphora, good for another 250 m² of tropical growing space.
+In 2020 I was able to build a highly automated tropical greenhouse for Nepenthes and Heliamphora, good for another 250 m² of tropical growing space.